Skip to content

 Interactive Spark sessions

 No restoration process is necessary for Interactive Spark sessions.
-Once the core DataRobot application is back online, Wrangler will automatically initiate a new LRS session, provided any stale sessions were removed during the backup procedure.
+Once the core DataRobot application is back online, Wrangler automatically initiates a new LRS session, provided any stale sessions were removed during the backup procedure.

 1. Go to Registry > Applications > Application sources tab